-Applications for the Facebook Fellowship Program 2020 are now open.
-The Facebook Fellowship Program is designed to encourage and support promising doctoral students who are engaged in innovative and relevant research in areas related to computer science and engineering at an accredited university.
+Applications for the Facebook Fellowship Program 2021 are now open.
+The Facebook Fellowship is a global program designed to encourage and support promising doctoral students who are engaged in innovative and relevant research in areas related to computer science and engineering at an accredited university.

 - Applied Statistics